rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 You did not anoint my head with oil, but she has anointed my feet with ointment. ^0746

-Therefore I tell you, her sins, which are many, are forgiven — for she loved much.
+Therefore I tell you, her sins, which are many, are forgiven--for she loved much.
 But he who is forgiven little, loves little. ^0747

 And he said to her, Your sins are forgiven. ^0748